ray-project/ray/doc/source/serve/deployment-graph/deployment_graph_intro.md

 three types of `DeploymentNodes`:

 * `ClassNode`: a `DeploymentNode` containing a Python class bound to its constructor's arguments
-* `MethodNode`: a `DeploymentNode` representing a `ClassNode`'s method bound to arguments will be used to invoke the method
+* `MethodNode`: a `DeploymentNode` representing a `ClassNode`'s method bound to arguments that will be used to invoke the method
-* `FunctionNode`: a `DeploymentNode` containing a Python function bound to its arguments
+* `FunctionNode`: a `DeploymentNode` containing a Python function bound to arguments that will be used to invoke the function

 The next two sections will discuss how to construct and connects these nodes to form deployment graphs.

 ## ClassNodes

+## The Call Graph: MethodNodes and FunctionNodes

+## Drivers and HTTP Adapters

+### Parsing the InputNode

+## Next Steps